 The R share class mutual funds are only available through an employer-sponsored retirement plan, such as a 401(k).
 R share mutual funds do not have a load, such as a front-end load, back-end load, or level load.
 However, they do have 12b-1 fees that typically range from 0.25% to 0.50%.

-A common R Share fund family seen in 401(k) plans is American Funds.
-For example you may have seen American Funds Growth Fund of America or American Funds Fundamental Investors or American Funds Small Cap World in either R1, R2, R3 or R4 share classes.
+One example of a common R share fund family seen in 401(k) plans is American Funds.
+You may have seen the American Funds Growth Fund of America, American Funds Fundamental Investors, or American Funds SMALLCAP World in either R1, R2, R3, or R4 share classes.

 It's wise to take advantage of any matching contributions your employer may make when you contribute to your own 401(k).
 However, be sure to pay attention to the expenses, especially if there is no employer match.
-Therefore, you may choose to open your own retirement account, such as an Individual Retirement Account (IRA), at one of the best no-load mutual fund companies.
+You may choose to open your own retirement account, such as an individual retirement account (IRA), at one of the best no-load mutual fund companies.